one-data-cookie/one-data-cookie.github.io/pages/projects.md

 Just before Christmas time in [2021](https://blog.seznam.cz/2021/11/soutez-tableau-vyzva-od-analytiku-z-vyhledavani/) and [2022](https://blog.seznam.cz/2022/11/soutez-analytici-z-vyhledavani-vas-zvou-do-tableau-vyzvy/), the analytics team from [Seznam](https://www.seznam.cz/) invited the Czech data community to play around with a (tweaked) dataset on their search engine's traffic and prepare a visualisation in [Tableau](https://www.tableau.com/).
 Not sure how but I ended up being brought to the spotlight on [both](https://blog.seznam.cz/2022/03/5-tipu-pro-vase-vizualizace-aneb-to-nejlepsi-z-tableau-vyzvy/) [occasions](https://blog.seznam.cz/2023/02/zname-viteze-2-rocniku-vyzvy-od-analytiku/).

 ### Organising dbt meetup in Brno
-Having joined forces with [Michal](https://www.linkedin.com/in/dubravcik) from [Kontent](https://kontent.ai/), we put together the very first [dbt](https://www.getdbt.com/) meetup in Brno.
+Having joined forces with [Michal](https://www.linkedin.com/in/dubravcik) from [Kontent.ai](https://kontent.ai/), we put together the very first [dbt](https://www.getdbt.com/) meetup in Brno.
 It took place at [Kentico](https://www.kentico.com/) HQ in mid-December and we strived for introducing this beloved data tool of ours to local audience through [these talks](https://docs.google.com/presentation/d/1XZS-x6uIiNbAKBOUHOGq-c8pg7Q-uYYh2FbHIMqeSus/edit?usp=sharing) delivered by Michal himself, [Ivo](https://www.linkedin.com/in/ivan-steiner) from [Slido](https://www.slido.com/), and [Pavel](https://www.linkedin.com/in/jezekpavel) from [STRV](https://www.strv.com/).
 As I also had the pleasure to host the event (while having been able to throw in some Christmas spirit), I've found it to be great fun!
 And – based on the feedback (4.9/5) – I might not have been alone.

-### Hosting data meetup in Bratislava
+### Hosting Data Meetup in Bratislava
 We at [Slido](https://www.slido.com/) long felt that there wasn't a decent platform for sharing inspiration and best practices amongst data practitioners in Bratislava.
 That's why we kicked off a series of data meetups together with our friends from [Kiwi](https://www.kiwi.com/).
 The first edition came about in early December and was focused on analytics.
 It featured [these talks](https://docs.google.com/presentation/d/16lasZVOzDS87bCialZzpAa2Q9JS2zEbx8mEaH5euN9c/edit?usp=sharing) given by [Jakub] from [Assetario](https://www.assetario.com/), [Miriama](https://www.linkedin.com/in/miriama-k%C5%99%C3%AD%C5%BEkov%C3%A1-998731114) from [Slido](https://www.slido.com/), and [Tomas](https://www.linkedin.com/in/tomas-tremko) from [Kiwi](https://www.kiwi.com/).
 There is also a [recording](https://www.youtube.com/watch?v=aiY3TYQfLNU) available, so you can judge for yourself how it went and also whether my hosting fit the bill.

 ### Evaluating data projects at Czechitas